Ikkyusan1/typeset-buddy/README.md

 To re-enable the check, just put a value of 0 instead of 1.

 ## Standalone scripts
 There's currently no practical way to associate keyboard shortcuts to an HTML extension (we can hijack keypress events, but only when the extension is displayed and focused).
 So, in order to allow the use of some basic functions without having to click on a button or even having the extension opened, for that matter, I've added some standalone scripts.
 You can find them in the "jsx/" folder.
-There's currently three scripts :
+The available scripts are :
+- tb_autoresize_selected_layers.jsx
 - tb_decrease_font_size_selected_layers.jsx
 - tb_increase_font_size_selected_layers.jsx
+- tb_toggle_fauxbold_selected_layers.jsx
+- tb_toggle_fauxitalic_selected_layers.jsx
-- tb_autoresize_selected_layers.jsx
+- tb_toggle_hyphenation_selected_layers.jsx

 This way you can create a Photoshop Action to run these scripts and associate a keystroke to the action.
 (Running a script is done via the app menu File > Scripts > Browse...)

 ## Translation script format